folke/lazy.nvim/README.md

 Open the help with `<?>` to see all the key mappings.

 You can press `<CR>` on a plugin to show its details.
-Most properties can be hovered with `<K>` to open links, help files, readmes and git commits.
+Most properties can be hovered with `<K>` to open links, help files, readmes, git commits and git issues.

 Any operation can alternatively be started with a sub command or API function: